 Another customer came up with this and we took it to heart.
-We now offer a Flagstaff holder that fits onto the vane holder.
+We now offer a Flagstaff Holder that fits onto the Vane holder.
 See the PARTS page if you would like one.

 IDEA!
-Fix for ripped vane covers
+Fix for ripped Vane Covers

-Duct tape is the standard method of keeping a vane cover together.
+Sail repair tape or duct tape is the standard method of keeping a Vane Cover together.
 When there is little to work with 'Saran Wrap' or clear plastic wrap for covering food can be wound around the frame.
-We recommend carrying a spare vane cover, especially if sailing in the tropics where the material will deteriorate in the sun.
+We recommend carrying a spare Vane Cover, especially if sailing in the tropics where the material will deteriorate in the sun.